Cybogeek/Fyle-Webpage/README.md

-# Project Name
+# Fyle Webpage- Assignment

 ## Description

 This project is a responsive website built with HTML, CSS, and Bootstrap, showcasing a digital marketing agency's homepage.
-It includes sections such as a hero banner, services overview, carousel of projects, features, company growth statistics, client feedback, and a footer.
+It includes a hero banner, a services overview, a carousel of projects, features, company growth statistics, client feedback, and a footer.

 ## Installation